A topic from the subject of Biochemistry in Chemistry.

 Structure of Proteins

 Proteins are composed of linear chains of amino acids, folded into specific three-dimensional structures.
-These structures are dictated by the sequence of amino acids and the interactions between them, including hydrogen bonds, covalent bonds, and hydrophobic forces.
+These structures are dictated by the sequence of amino acids and the interactions between them, including hydrogen bonds, disulfide bridges, ionic bonds, and hydrophobic interactions.
+The primary structure is the amino acid sequence, secondary structure involves alpha-helices and beta-sheets, tertiary structure is the overall 3D folding of a single polypeptide chain, and quaternary structure describes the arrangement of multiple polypeptide chains in a protein complex.

 Enzymes

 Enzymes are proteins that catalyze chemical reactions by lowering their activation energy.
-They bind to specific substrates and facilitate their conversion into products without being consumed in the process.
+They bind to specific substrates at their active site and facilitate their conversion into products without being consumed in the process.
+The enzyme's specificity is determined by the shape and chemical properties of its active site.

 Equipment and Techniques